-Twelve submitted staff questionnaire responses indicated that they felt that the service is well led and indicated they were very satisfied with this aspect of the service.
+Six submitted staff questionnaire responses indicated that they felt that the service is well led.
+All staff indicated they were very satisfied with this aspect of the service.
 Staff spoken with during the inspection concurred with this.
-The following comment was provided:
+Comments provided included the following: